wilmoore/polykata/higher-order-binary-ops/README.md

   - **PRO**: Pretty little language.
   - **CON**: Slowish VM with global interpreter lock (though it is getting better), blocks are limited (i.e. not first class), huge standard library, non-trivial and fairly large install (just use RVM is not a good answer IMHO), the gems system needs help (bundler makes life better, but it's no panacea), global scope polluting module system (yuck).

+- [Haskell](less-than-100.hs) (✔ - not 100% sure yet, but it is starting to look pretty good)
+  - **PRO**: Expressive, first-class functions, generics, curry all the things, lazy eval by default, no OOP (just functions), type inference, static/strong type system, compiled, concurrent, fast.
+  - **CON**: String interpolation does not seem to be built-in.
+There are a few existing third party libraries; however, there is no defacto standard AFAICT.

 - [CoffeeScript](less-than-100.coffee) (❌ - would not use in production)
   - **PRO**: Normalizes some of JavaScript's gotchas.
 The existential operator is genuinely useful.
 CoffeeScript is a brilliant experiment.
   - **CON**: Has lots of unexpected nuances; unfortunately you still need to understand JavaScript nuances so you've increased your problems.
 CoffeeScript ties your hands in ways that are non-obvious until you learn more about JavaScript; by then, the damage is done.
 It doesn't do anything to cure the DOM APIs (Yes, most of your JS woes are with the DOM, not JavaScript).
 Encourages users to forget that JavaScript is a prototypal language.